pyth-network/pyth-crosschain/target_chains/ethereum/contracts/README.md

 ### Governance tests

 There is a separate test suite executed by truffle for testing governance messages and contract upgrades.
-You can either use tilt to test automatically or run ganache-cli as a blockchain instance and test it manually.
+You can run ganache-cli as a blockchain instance and test it manually.
 To do the latter, run the following commands in the `contracts` folder:

 1. Spawn a new network on a seperate terminal (do not close it while running tests):